 Use groups to manage clubs

 One of the best ways to use groups is to coordinate communities like clubs and teams - even if the members aren't on the same training plan.
 Let's say you have a club that meets up every Saturday for a group workout.
-For this, make a group so everybody can talk in the stream, and just put your Saturday workout on the calendar.
+For this, make a group so everybody can communicate, and put your Saturday workout on the calendar.
 Each member can have their own individual training plan, and will see the group activities on their calendar as well.

 Have a question?